rclone/rclone/docs/content/internetarchive.md

 Paths are specified as `remote:bucket` (or `remote:` for the `lsd` command.)
 You may put subdirectories in too, e.g. `remote:item/path/to/dir`.

-Once you have made a remote (see the provider specific section above) you can use it like this:

 Unlike S3, listing up all items uploaded by you isn't supported.

+Once you have made a remote, you can use it like this:

 Make a new item